ArcanaFramework/arcana/docs/source/processing.rst

   dataset.add_source(
       name='datafile',
       path='a-long-arbitrary-name',
-      format=Zip)
+      datatype=Zip)

   dataset.add_source(
       name='metadata',
       path='another-long-arbitrary-name',
-      format=Yaml)  # The format the data is in the dataset, will be automatically converted
+      datatype=Yaml)  # The format the data is in the dataset, will be automatically converted

   dataset.apply(
       ExampleAnalysis(